 We've only scratched the surface of architecture on the cloud.
 The Azure Architecture Center has a wealth of resources you can use to make architectures of all styles, including N-tier, run at their best.
 On it, you'll find design guides, reference architectures, and enterprise cloud adoption guidelines to help you be successful in any cloud journey you may be taking.

 Take a look through the N-tier architecture style document on the Architecture Center for more information about this style, and browse through other architecture styles.

 The source code for the application is available in the MicrosoftDocs/mslearn-n-tier-architecture GitHub repository if you'd like to see more or use it in your own environment.

 One item we didn't cover in much detail is the mechanics of the deployment through the Azure Resource Manager template.
-For more information on how these work, take the Build Azure Resource Manager templates module.
+For more information about how these work, review the Deploy Azure infrastructure by using JSON ARM templates module.
 Templates are a fantastic way to automate your infrastructure, and this module can help you get started.

-The Build great solutions with the Microsoft Azure Well-Architected Framework learning path has guidance on how to build a solid foundation for any architecture on Azure.
+The Build great solutions with the Microsoft Azure Well-Architected Framework learning path has guidance about how to build a solid foundation for any architecture on Azure.